MelonKony/millmint/site/factbook/society/state/law/rights.md

 1. **Universal Civil Rights**

-    1. The Universal Civil Rights of the New Atlantic guarantees fundamental rights to the individual person in {{<link/vekllei>}}.
+    1. The Universal Civil Rights of the New Atlantic guarantees fundamental rights to the individual person in [[Vekllei]].
 It supports constitutional values of democracy, equality and freedom.

     2. The Vekllei Commonwealth (the Commonwealth) must maintain, defend, promote and fulfil these rights.